fireundubh/playwithfire/fallout4/mods/auto-loot.md

 #### Fixed Issue

-* Fixed an issue where 1.1.4 was packaged incorrectly
+* Fixed an issue where the 1.1.4 BA2 archive was packaged incorrectly

 ### Version 1.1.4 - Hotfix